Empress 49 Paradise Rose SoReal St. James & Emperor 45 Rob Surreal

 VI.
 If the amendment is passed, the original copy is signed by the reigning Monarchs, Board of Directors and College of Monarchs and is filed with the Court papers and added to these Bylaws.

 VII.
 If the amendment is rejected, they can be revisited by starting this procedure over.

-ARTILCE X: AWARDS OF MERIT OF THE ISCS
+ARTILCE XVII: AWARDS OF MERIT OF THE ISCS